 Sylvan’s Engineering courses in the Abilene and Sweetwater region make learning fun!
 Your child will have an amazing time working on a different hands-on project every week, such as constructing cool machines or bridges using LEGO® bricks or K’NEX® pieces.
 Your child’s creativity will soar to new levels as he or she works with a buddy to put together these unique creations and challenges other students to friendly games and competitions.
 It’s an innovative way for your child to think and problem-solve just like an engineer while developing crucial 21st century skills along the way!

 21st Century Programs

-- Cool, interactive projects that feature building machines with LEGO® bricks to designing a variety of bridge types with K’NEX® pieces.
+- Practical, hands-on projects that range from designing machines using LEGO® bricks to building different bridge types with K’NEX® pieces.

-- A personalized educational environment, with a 6:1 student-to-teacher ratio and no more than 12 students per session.
+- An intimate classroom setting, including a 6:1 student-to-teacher ratio and no more than 12 students per class.

-- Weekly email communication to keep parents informed.
+- Weekly email communication to keep parents involved and informed.